West Virginia vacation rental tax guide

 What happens when my short-term rental marketplace (such as Airbnb or Vrbo) collects taxes for me?

-Before collecting any short-term rental taxes from your guests, you need to be aware of whether any taxes have already been collected for you.
-In West Virginia, major short-term rental marketplaces such as Airbnb and Vrbo are required to collect lodging taxes from guests when a short-term rental is paid for.
 If taxes aren’t being collected for you, such as when guests book directly with you rather than through a marketplace, you’re responsible for collecting and remitting lodging taxes to tax authorities.

-Are guests ever exempt from taxes?
+Are guests ever exempt from lodging taxes?

 There are situations in which you aren’t required to collect lodging taxes in West Virginia.
-For example, a guest who rents for a long term rather than a short term is exempt from short-term lodging taxes.
+For example, a guest who rents for a long term rather than a short term is exempt from lodging taxes.

-In West Virginia, accommodations purchased by buyers including the United States government, the State of West Virginia, county and municipal governments of West Virginia, certain nonprofit organizations, and schools may be exempt from sales taxes.
-Guests may be required to present exemption certificates
+In West Virginia, accommodations purchased by specified buyers including the United States government, the State of West Virginia, county and municipal governments of West Virginia, certain nonprofit organizations, and schools are exempt from sales taxes.
+Guests may be required to present exemption certificates.
+Local tax authorities may have different rules for exemptions from local occupancy taxes.

-Filing short-term rental tax returns
+Filing lodging tax returns

 After you’ve collected taxes from your guests, it’s time to file your tax returns with the West Virginia State Tax Department.
 In West Virginia, you can file returns and pay tax online.
 The West Virginia State Tax Department allows credit card payments, but you may be charged convenience fees.